DhruvHirpara555/Algorithms_2020102029/Divide_and_Conquer/Quicksort/Quicksort.md

 5. Solve the right partition recursively

 ## Time analysis

- **Master theorem equation for Quicksort(Random Pivot)**
+ **Master theorem Analysis for Quicksort(Random Pivot)**

 This will be probabilistic.
-In the worst case each partition will divide always at least n/4 elements in one side .
+In the expected worst case each partition will divide always at least n/4 elements in one side .

 Partition we compare with each element of array so complexity = O(n)